ameenalasady/uwoTimetableCSV/README.md

 # Western Timetable Exporter

 ~~**IMPORTANT NOTE:** This program is now available as a web application at https://western-schedule-exporter.web.app/.
-You can access all of its features and export your course timetable directly from the website without the need to install any packages or run any Python code.~~
+You can access all of its features and export your course timetable directly from the website without the need to install any packages or run any Python code.~~ I have decided to discontinue this webapp due to the high costs associated with hosting a Selenium Grid.
+This repository contains the required code to run this on your local machine.

 The Western Timetable Exporter is a Python program that exports your course timetable from Western University's student center to a CSV file.
 The CSV file can be imported into Google Calendar or other calendar apps, allowing you to easily view your course schedule on the go.